 Family infront of a hut in winter

-The reasons for the positive development, before the COVID-19 crisis, of the Austrian Tourism are diverse: the majestic Alps, the Danube, beautiful rivers and lakes with drinking water quality, lovely cities, Austria's immemorial history and its richness of culture, the central location in the heart of Europe as well as its culinary art.
+There are various reasons for this development: the majestic Alps, the Danube, beautiful rivers and lakes with drinking water quality, lovely cities, Austria's immemorial history and its richness of culture, the central location in the heart of Europe as well as its culinary art.
 Hospitality and service quality in small family businesses with strong regional and traditional bonds add to a unique and authentic tourism experience.

 Austria features

-• … 1 110 ropeway installations and 1 820 ski-tows as well as 23 700 hectares of ski slopes (of which 70 % can be covered by artificial snow), generating a cash turnover of around 1.55 billion euros, and turning Austria – where every sixth skier day in the world is counted – into one of the top skiing destinations.
+… 1 118 ropeway installations and 1 530 ski-tows as well as 23 700 hectares of ski slopes (of which 70 % can be covered by artificial snow), generating a cash turnover of around 1.4 billion euros, and turning Austria – where a total of 43.6 million skiing days are counted – into one of the top skiing destinations.

 Guests in Austria

 In 2019, 46.2 million guests were registered (of which 31.9 million were international tourists).
 They spent 152.7 million overnights in different accommodation facilities.
-This historic record is based on increasing demand with an average growth rate of 4.0 % per year between 2015 and 2019.
-However, the COVID-19 crisis has stopped the upward trend.
-In 2021, Austria welcomed 22.1 million guests (incl.
-12.7 million international tourists), who spent 79.6 million overnights.
-This corresponds roughly to the figures in the 1970ies/1980ies and is approximately only half of the pre-crisis peak level of 2019 (arrivals -52.1 %, overnight stays -47.9 %).
-The three most important source markets continue to be Germany, Austria and the Netherlands.
-They generate over 80 % of all overnights.
+This historic record is based on increasing demand with an average growth rate of 4 % per year between 2015 and 2019.
+While in 2020 and 2021 the COVID-19 crisis stopped the upward trend, tourism recovered significantly in 2022.
+Austria welcomed around 39.8 million guests (incl.
+26.2 million international tourists), who spent 136.9 million overnights.
+Arrivals and overnight stays are 14 % and 10 % below the level of 2019.
+The three most important source markets are Germany, Austria and the Netherlands.
+They generate around 75 % of all overnights.

 Destinations in Austria